 \end{theorem} \begin{remark} The kernel derived in \cite{BNR_06} differs from $K^s$ defined by the formula \eqref{1_eq:CHK_def} by a conjugation by $e^{ix/2}$ and interchanging $x$ and $y$.
-As was already mentioned, it does not change the induced point process.
+As was already mentioned, the induced point process does not change.
 However, in order to derive the formula \eqref{2_eq:CD_cont} it will be important that $K^s$ is the limit of $\frac{1}{n}K_n\bra*{e^{ix/n}, e^{iy/n}}$. \end{remark}

-The theorem is proven by directly taking limit of the right-hand side of the Christoffel-Darboux formula \eqref{3_eq:CD_formula}.
+The theorem is proven by direct taking limit of the right-hand side of the Christoffel-Darboux formula \eqref{3_eq:CD_formula}.
 For a positive $c$ let $[c]$ be its integer part.
 To derive the formula \eqref{2_eq:CD_cont} express the left-hand side of the identity \eqref{3_eq:CD_formula} as follows